JonSchwartzDev/i-ching-mithril/README.md

 data is all local in the SPA. *Total* size in less than 220kb:

 - 119kb of images,
-- 46 kb of mithril.js library (a less-known but smaller, faster alternative to Angular or React or Vue)
+- 46kb of mithril.js library (a less-known but smaller, faster alternative to Angular or React or Vue)
 - 50kb of JS and CSS (which is mainly the data for the book)

 It's hosted and running at http://iching.blackoak.io